ABA Transit Number - Explained

 For a financial institution to be able to qualify for an ABA transit number, it must be entitled to hold an account at a Federal Reserve Bank.
 It is also important to note that the ABA transit number is currently under the management of Accuity, a London-based RELX Group subsidiary.
 For employers to be able to find their right RTNs, they are required to contact the branch in which they opened their account.

-ABA Transit Number Uses
+How is an ABA Transit Number Used?

 The following are the uses of ABA transit number: